 Each moment passes and fades in an instant and we change with every experience that passes through us – good and bad.
 Having a deep appreciation of impermanence can open our hearts and pave the way for greater self-compassion, greater self-acceptance and we can allow ourselves to feel the joy in the smallest of moments.

 Knowing that we are impermanent can transform the way we value ourselves and those around us.
 We are more than what we know, how we act, what we do, how much money we have or who we know.
 We are amazing creations with endless potential for change, healing, growth, connection and love.

 One day in the future we will all have to leave it all behind.
 We will have to let go of it all, everything we have attached to, owned and possessed, everything we have held on to or used to prop ourselves up.
 All of it, we will need to give up and let go.

 So can we do any of that any sooner?
 What are you holding on to that no longer serves you?
 What identify, value or belief are you clinging to that takes more away from you than it gives.
 What are you not doing that you really want to do?
 What risks are you not taking due to fear or pride?
-What are you not saying because it’s been so long since you’ve spoken your truth that you have forgotten what it sounds like?
+What are you not saying because it’s been so long since you’ve heard your own real voice that you have forgotten what it sounds like?

 Feeling down, unmotivated, fearful or depressed?
 Here is a list of evidence-based (backed by substantial research) suggestions & behaviours to reduce depression and help relieve nervous tension and anxiety:-